Rebecca Ingber

 Non-Resident Senior Fellow

-Rebecca Ingber was a Non-Resident Senior Fellow at the Reiss Center on Law and Security.
-She is a Professor of Law at Cardozo School of Law.
-She is a scholar of international and national security law, foreign relations law, bureaucracy, and presidential power.
-Ingber previously served for six years in the Office of the Legal Adviser at the U.S. Department of State, where she worked on a range of matters, including the law of armed conflict, detention policy and national security.
+Rebecca Ingber is a Non-Resident Senior Fellow at the Reiss Center on Law and Security.
+She is a Professor of Law at Cardozo Law School, and an expert in international law, national security, and presidential power.
+She is also a Co-Director of the Floersheimer Center for Constitutional Democracy.
+From 2021 to 2023, Ingber served as the Counselor on International Law in the Office of the Legal Adviser at the U.S. Department of State.